Divorce From Bed and Board In New Jersey

 From the above statute, it can be gleaned that while the spouses can obtain a judgment on their respective properties including benefits, pensions and even debts, the bonds of matrimony remain intact.
 In other words, the effect is similar as that of legal separation.
 Further, should any of the spouses acquire properties (lottery winnings, inheritance, etc.) thereafter, the other spouse is not entitled to an interest in said properties.
 The same holds true where a deceased spouse has left nothing in his or her will for the spouse to inherit.

 It must be noted, however, that a bed and board divorce in New Jersey cannot be granted where only one of the spouses requests it.
 It is a requirement that both spouses must agree on the same.

 Another important thing to note is that a bed and board divorce is not absolute.
 When spouses reconcile with each other, they are not precluded from revoking the judgment.
 On the hand, should one of the parties intend to obtain an absolute divorce they may do so by filing an application for an absolute divorce.

 You want to make sure that a divorce from bed and board is right for you.
 Peter Van Aulen is certified by the New Jersey Supreme Court as a matrimonial attorney.
 He has over 22 years of experience as a divorce and family law attorney.
 He has successfully handled many divorces throughout his career.
 His office is located in Saddle Brook New Jersey.
-For any questions on bed and board divorce in NJ, you can contact the Law Offices of Peter Van Aulen for a free consultation at (201) 845 -7400.
+For any questions on bed and board divorce in NJ, you can contact the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at (201) 845 -7400.